How many exercises does one do per muscle group? For example

 During your first workouts you only need to workout until

-repetition ranges) then increase your resistance by 5 to
+range (typically 12 reps) then increase your resistance by 5

-10%.
-You should be able to continue this progression of reps
+to 10%.
+You should be able to continue this progression of reps,

-After a few months of training you will be able to push your
+After a few months of training, you will be able to push yourself

-self much harder that when you first began.
+much harder than when you first began.
 Your ability to recover

 between sets will be enhanced but not to the extent of your ability